Turkish editor hits out at media coercion under Erdogan

 Segments of the Turkish media remain fiercely anti-government, however, including secularist dailies Sozcu and Cumhuriyet, and more recently Zaman and Bugun, which are close to Gulen and have become more critical since the graft scandal erupted.

 But the characterisation of the mainstream media as cowed by government interference will surprise few in Turkey.
-At least a dozen newspapers and 10 TV stations - including Haberturk - are owned by conglomerates with energy, construction or mining interests, all sectors heavily dependent on government contracts.
+At least a dozen newspapers and 10 TV stations are owned by conglomerates with energy, construction or mining interests, all sectors heavily dependent on government contracts.

 Editors and reporters have said in the past they had received phone calls from government officials asking them to change their coverage or dismiss journalists.
 But they usually only spoke out after losing their jobs.